 On the other hand, if you choose LFE+MAIN, the low frequencies from your speaker channels will begin to output to your sub.
 You are assured of low frequency output to the sub whether you set your speaker channels to “Small” or “Large.”

 Your choice of LFE+MAIN or LFE has a direct impact on the quality of sound.
 From a sound engineer’s perspective, the low-pitched sound effects that are in the 20Hz range are the most difficult to reproduce.

 For example, one may struggle for hours to reproduce sounds like the ones used to simulate a rocket launch, earthquake, explosion, or submarine changes without success.
 The fact of life is the ears are designed to be highly sensitive to sound at high frequencies.
 This means it takes a significant amount of amplification for the human ear to hear them.
 Our bodies often feel sounds with low frequencies must faster, though.

-And, this is where LFE+MAIN come in.
+And, this is where LFE+MAIN comes in.
 As we have seen, LFE allows the low frequencies of speaker channels that you have set to “Small” to output from the subs.
 LFE+MAIN amplifies the low frequencies from all your speakers and sends them to the main speaker, whether you set them to “Large” or “Small.”

 Considering Speaker Size When Setting LFE+MAIN

 Understanding the speaker size is also essential for proper bass management.
 We have been talking about “Large,” which means full-range speakers that can play down to 20Hz.

 On the other hand, the small speakers, “Small,” lack the capacity to play down to 20Hz irrespective of whether they are more than 6 feet tall.

 In this regard, the speaker size setting is referring to the frequency extension.